zipzap00/zipzap00/README.md

 _________________________________________________________________________________________________________________________________________________<br>
 <br>
 <div id="About">
   My names is Bulat.
-I am a Backend Developer from Russia.I'm learning new technologies.
+I am a Backend Developer from Russia.
+I'm learning new technologies.
   I started studying programming in order to become a cool developer in the future. <br>
   👨‍💻 About Me: <br>
   - 🤓 I like to study new technologies.<br>